zpz/zpz.github.io/_posts/2017-02-10-embedding-python-in-cpp-1.md

 #endif  // CC4PY_H_
 ```

 A good part of the corresponding source file is listed below.
-The complete code is available at [https://github.com/zpz/python/tree/master/cc4py1-a/](https://github.com/zpz/python/tree/master/cc4py1-a).
+The complete code is available at [https://github.com/zpz/python/tree/master/cc4py/cc4py_1.cc](https://github.com/zpz/python/tree/master/cc4py/cc4py_1.cc).
 You can get a feel of the tedious yet predictable style of this approach from this code sample.

 ```
-// File `cc4py.cc`.
+// File `cc4py_1.cc` in `cc4py`.

 #include "cc4py.h"
 #include "Python.h"